 Previously, showrunner Angela Kang told attendees of New York Comic-Con's virtual The Walking Dead panel that the producers have been forced to "think outside the box" when it comes to working around COVID restrictions.

 "We can't have 300 zombie extras and people [with] faces smashed together, with mouths all over the place," she said.
 "But, the thing that's been really cool is we've had to think outside the box.
 Like, how to make things still feel really scary and really cool and really emotional, while being a little more cognisant of, like, how many people are in a scene."

 "Like, are there ways to do this where people are not constantly in each other's faces?
 Hopefully, when the audience watches it, they won't really feel the things we're doing."

 She added that they'll be diving "really deeply into these really cool character stories" in the upcoming episodes, but wouldn't give away any clues to which characters they might be.

 "We've got definitely a story that a lot of comic book fans have been waiting for for a very long time, and I love this script.
 So, you know, we'll get to tease things in a different way.
 There are limitations but I think it's also been a really cool creative challenge at the same time."

-Speaking to Entertainment Weekly, Cohan revealed: “I haven’t been privy to these saving graces of Negan’s or his great relationship with kids or his affinity for animals.
-I don’t know any of this.
-And even if I did… So, it’s going to be a lot.”
+Prior to the series Lauren Cohan revealed to Entertainment Weekly, "I haven't been privy to these saving graces of Negan or his great relationship with kids or his affinity for animals.
+I don't know any of this.
+And even if I did… So, it's going to be a lot."

 She added: "It's definitely going to be a lot when she comes back.
 I'm so jonesing to get into it.
 It's really, it's fricking great.
 And I couldn't be doing it with anybody more fun than Jeffrey [Dean Morgan].
 It's just, we're really amped.
 It's great."